Nabu-Tameem/sdl_game_of_life/README.md

 - The ability to zoom in and out of the universe (Scaling the cells).
 - ~~Support other display sizes for the window.~~
 - The ability to change resolution.
+- Split the rendering and event handling thread from the ticking thread.

 ## Motivation